systemd/mkosi/mkosi/resources/mkosi.md

 are removed.
 Values prefixed with `!` can be globs to remove more than one value.

+If a setting's name in the configuration file is prefixed with `@`, it configures the default value used for that setting if no explicit default value is set.
+This can be used to set custom default values in configuration files that can still be overridden by specifying the setting explicitly via the CLI.

 To conditionally include configuration files, the `[Match]` section can be used.
 Matches can use a pipe symbol ("|") after the equals sign ("…=|…"), which causes the match to become a triggering match.
 The